arshiya-sawhney/computing-in-context/index.md

-# NYC Data Analysis Projects
+# Computing in Context -  Projects Page

-Welcome to my data analysis portfolio!
-This site contains a series of projects analyzing various aspects of New York City data.
+Hey!
+I'm Arshiya.
+This site contains the 3 projects I have completed for the Computing in Context class at SIPA Columbia.
+Browse through Projects 1,2 and 3, all of which are data analysis exercises.

 ## Projects